pyyush/SpecAugment/README.md

 ## SpecAugment: A Simple Data Augmentation Method for Automatic Speech Recognition

 ### Introduction:
-This is an implementation of the speech data augmentation method presented in "SpecAugment: A Simple Data Augmentation Method for Automatic Speech Recognition[1]".
+This repository contains the implementation of the speech data augmentation method presented in "SpecAugment: A Simple Data Augmentation Method for Automatic Speech Recognition[1]".

 ##### Base Input
 <figure>